o3de/o3de.org/content/docs/user-guide/assets/texture-settings/texture-assets.md

 Presets that generate environment cubemaps, such as the IBL presets, require specialized high dynamic range source assets that are commonly referred to as _HDRIs_.
 These source assets usually use the `.exr` file format and have the following attributes:

 * Equirectangular resolution (2048 by 1024 pixels, for example).
-* A 360 degree horizontal by 180 degree vertical projection of an environment.
+* A 360-degree horizontal by 180-degree vertical projection of an environment.
 * 16-bits or 32-bits per channel color depth.

-The following example image shows a typical environment cubemap texture with a 360 degree by 180 degree projection and an equirectangular resolution.
+The following example image shows a typical environment cubemap texture with a 360-degree by 180-degree projection and an equirectangular resolution.

 {{< image-width "/images/user-guide/assets/texture-settings/hdri-example.png" "800" "An equirectangular image with a 360 degree by 180 degree environment projection known as an HDRI." >}}